 In 1849, Charles Torlesse, a Canterbury Association surveyor, went as far south as Waihao and far enough inland to see the Mackenzie Pass from a distance.

-The first Europeans to settle permanently in South Canterbury were runholders who pastured on natural grasslands leased from the government.
+The first Europeans to settle permanently in South Canterbury were runholders who ran sheep on natural grasslands leased from the government.

 The first run was the Levels, founded in 1851 by the (already established) pastoralists William, Robert and George Rhodes.
-George and his wife Elizabeth built a slab cottage to live in, and this still stands at the Levels.
+George and his wife Elizabeth built a slab cottage which still stands at the Levels.
 In 1853 William Hornbrook occupied the region’s second run, naming it Arowhenua.

 In 1857–58 the runs known as Te Akatarawa, Hakataramea and Hakataramea Downs were taken up just north of the Waitaki River.
 The explorer and writer Samuel Butler took up Mesopotamia in the upper Rangitātā Valley in 1860.